-This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which are prepared in accordance with US GAAP.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which are prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of our financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, costs and expenses.
-We base our estimates and assumptions on historical experience and other factors that we believe to be reasonable under the circumstances.
+We base our estimates and assumptions on historical experience, known trends and other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates.
+In making estimates and judgments, management employs critical accounting policies.